ssathyanath/School_District_Analysis/README.md

 ### District Summary Impact

-As seen in the befor and after images below,
+As seen in the before and after images below,

 - The average math score has reduced by .2%
-- The average english score remains unchanges
+- The average english score remains unchanged
 - The % of students passing math has gone down by 1%
 - The % of students passing english has gone down by 1%
 - The % of students passing both math and eglish has gone down by 1%

+Before

 ![district_Summary_b](https://github.com/ssathyanath/School_District_Analysis/blob/master/Images/District_Summary_Before.PNG)

+After

 ![district_summary_A](https://github.com/ssathyanath/School_District_Analysis/blob/master/Images/District_Summary_After.PNG)